Road Map to Running for Office

 If you are unsure of what board you'd like to join, it's a great idea to start attending meetings of the boards you are potentially interested in.
 Learning what the board does, what skills are needed, and what time commitment is necessary can help you find your perfect board "match".
 Although any Wellesley registered voter can run for any elected board if a seat is available, it can be useful to ask the Town Clerk's office which boards have open seats (i.e., the incumbent isn't running again).
 Note that candidates for Housing Authority, Library Trustee, Natural Resources Commission, Planning Board, Recreation and Board of Public Works need only be Wellesley residents and not necessarily registered voters.

 To have your name placed on the ballot, you have to "pull" nomination papers at the Town Clerk's office, get signatures, and return your papers to the Town Clerk.
 Each year, the Town Clerk determines the election calendar for the next Town election.
-The Town Clerk's Voting & Elections pages of the WellesleyMA.gov website give instructions for candidates who would like to run for Town Meeting (scroll down and click on "Instructions for Candidates for Town Wide Office" box) which include nomination paper filing dates.
+The Town Clerk's Voting & Elections page at the WellesleyMA.gov website gives instructions for candidates who would like to run for Town Wide Office (scroll down and click on "Instructions for Candidates for Town Wide Office" box) which include nomination paper filing dates.

 4. Is there a quick summary of what I should do?